SamSamhuns/ritpytrading/README.rst

   $ twine check dist/*

-Running the tests with python unittest module
+Running the tests with python module (For testing in Windows)
 ---------------------------------------------

 Once python has been added to the ``PATH`` system variable in Windows,